 How Ambiq is Helping

-Whether it’s a blood pressure monitor or an IoT device, mission-critical endpoint devices need to be reliable in a healthcare setting.
+Whether it’s a blood pressure monitor or an IoT device, mission-critical edge devices need to be reliable in a healthcare setting.
 Especially for devices that rely on edge computing, a long-lasting battery life ensures that healthcare providers can spend more time with patients and less time troubleshooting tech problems.

-At the heart of millions of endpoint devices is Ambiq’s ultra-low-power wireless SoCs that support vital technologies required by modern healthcare organizations such as Bluetooth Low Energy.
+At the heart of millions of edge devices is Ambiq’s ultra-low-power wireless SoCs that support vital technologies required by modern healthcare organizations such as Bluetooth Low Energy.
 Powered by Ambiq’s products, IoT devices can continue to evolve and help deliver the best patient care possible.

-Built on our patented Subthreshold Power Optimized Technology (SPOT®) platform, Ambiq’s products reduce the total system power consumption on the order of nanoamps for all battery-powered endpoint devices.
+Built on our patented Subthreshold Power Optimized Technology (SPOT®) platform, Ambiq’s products reduce the total system power consumption on the order of nanoamps for all battery-powered edge devices.
 Simply put, our solutions can enable ultra-low-power biometric healthcare solutions of the future.